jumeii/mycardanoutil/README.md

 **Future**

 I plan to continue this project and maybe add interactions with cardano node, cli, and other services in the ecosystem as I learn more.

+# setup & run

+**setup**

+After cloning repo you will need to add a file **config/blockfrosttoken** that contains your blockfrost projectid.
+See config/EXAMPLEblockfrosttoken for example mainnet format

+Next you will want to change the list of addresses you would like to choose from in the utility.
+These are located in **config/walletaddress.config**

+Now you can run by running **cabal run**